 Our results of operations and financial condition may be materially adversely affected by a challenging economic market, such as a highly inflationary environment.
+Inflation can be caused by any number of factors including, but not limited to, expansionary monetary policy and deficit spending by the government, a growing economy, rising wages, an imbalance of the supply and demand for goods, supply chain disruptions and the imposition of tariffs.
+Recently, for instance, the U.S. administration imposed and/or announced (and in some cases postponed) tariffs on imports from various countries and on certain products, which may lead to unpredictable economic consequences including inflation or trade wars.
 Our operations are susceptible to inflation, and underestimating inflation levels could result in underpricing the risks we reinsure because premiums are established before the ultimate amounts of losses and LAE are known.
 While we consider the potential effects of inflation when setting premium rates, our premiums may not fully offset the ultimate effects of inflation.
 Additionally, our reserving models include assumptions about future payments for the settlement of claims and claims-handling expenses, such as the value of replacing property, associated labor costs for the property business we write, and litigation costs.
-The global inflationary environment in the last couple years has resulted in an increase in our projected future claim costs, resulting in adverse loss reserve development.
+The global inflationary environment in the last few years has resulted in an increase in our projected future claim costs, resulting in adverse loss reserve development.
 While the global inflationary pressures have abated from their recent highs, any subsequent increase in inflation may lead to an increase in our loss reserves with a corresponding reduction in net income in the period the deficiency is identified, which may have a material adverse effect on our results of operations and financial condition.
-Unanticipated higher inflation could also lead to higher interest rates, potentially negatively impacting the value of any rate-sensitive financial instruments held by SILP and could also impact our Innovations investments and cause us to incur higher interest expense on our debt.
-See "-Risks Related to Our SILP Investment."
+Unanticipated higher inflation could also lead to higher interest rates, potentially negatively impacting the value of any ratesensitive financial instruments held by Solasglas and could also impact our Innovations investments and cause us to incur higher interest expense on our debt.
+See "-Risks Related to Our Solasglas Investment Strategy" and "-Risks Related to Our Innovations Strategy."